Skip to content

 Bool axes carried a per-instance approval surface (= mcp_install:<server_id> keyed per server).
 After collapse:

 • MCP per-server granularity is preserved at call time via the existing permissions.mcp: [<server>] axis.
-Installing a server (= writing .reyn/mcp.yaml) becomes a one-step grant; using a specific server still requires the call-time per-server check, so download + execute of the server's package still passes a per-server gate.
+Installing a server (= writing .reyn/config/mcp.yaml) becomes a one-step grant; using a specific server still requires the call-time per-server check, so download + execute of the server's package still passes a per-server gate.

-• Cron per-job granularity is reduced to "may write .reyn/cron.yaml at all", but cron-fired workflows still go through their own runtime permission gates when they execute.
+• Cron per-job granularity is reduced to "may write .reyn/config/cron.yaml at all", but cron-fired workflows still go through their own runtime permission gates when they execute.
 The granularity reduction does not bypass downstream protections.

 • Index per-source granularity is reduced — there is no equivalent post-write gate.
 Drop is destructive and the per-source distinction was operator-UX, not security; the reduction is accepted.